RosaMeyer/whymon_bachelor/README.md

 ## License

-This project is licensed under the GNU Lesser GPL-3.0 license - see [LICENSE](LICENSE) for details.
+The original WhyMon project is licensed under the GNU Lesser GPL-3.0 license - see [LICENSE](LICENSE) for details.